 I give her a confused look and then examine the bottle closer.
 “Hmm, it must have an enchantment on it to smell like comforting things depending on the holder,” I mutter.
 “Genius!"

 “Your dad is a grade-A wizard, Rora,” Emmeline has come over too, and is also taking a whiff from the vile.
 “Parchment, orange spice, sea salt …Must have been bloody difficult to conjure this…”

-As I reread the attached note, my eyes stop at the last phrase.
-PS: stay safe.
+I just smile and hold the vile to my chest for a moment.
+I reread the attached note, and my eyes stop at the last phrase.
+Stay safe.
 Once again, a reminder of the war, the horror looming just outside my peripheral, has been brought back to my attention.
 I gently fold up the note and place it under my pillow.

 “Well, anyways, we should probably start getting ready for the bonfire.
 It’s nearly sunset,” I suggest after a moment.
 It’s already half past six.

 “Right,” Emmeline says, still staring with interest at the vile as I stow it in my trunk.
 “And we shan’t be late for that, lest our heads be chopped off by the Holy Marauders?”

 I give a snort of a laugh as I grab a woolen jumper from my trunk and throw it on over my jeans and t-shirt.
 I pull on my leather brown boots, worn and broken in past repair, but endeared strongly to my heart.

 We make our way down the stairs and out the portrait hole.
 Though it is not yet sundown and thus we are perfectly allowed to be out on the grounds, too many people heading towards the grounds would attract too much attention and arise suspicion, so we cautiously and quietly venture out into the corridor.